Manage the size of the transaction log file

 Monitor log space use by using sys.dm_db_log_space_usage.
 This DMV returns information about the amount of log space currently used, and indicates when the transaction log needs truncation.

 For information about the current log file size, its maximum size, and the autogrow option for the file, you can also use the

 growth columns for that log file in sys.database_files.

 Avoid overloading the log disk.
 Ensure the log storage can withstand the IOPS and low latency requirements for your transactional load.

-Factors such as a long-running transaction, that keep VLFs active for an extended period, can restrict log shrinkage or even prevent the log from shrinking at all.
+Factors, such as a long-running transaction, can keep VLFs active for an extended period, can restrict log shrinkage, or even prevent the log from shrinking at all.
 For information, see Factors that can delay log truncation.

 Shrinking a log file removes one or more VLFs that hold no part of the logical log (that is, inactive VLFs).
-When a transaction log file is shrunk, inactive VLFs are removed from the end of the log file to reduce the log to approximately the target size.
+When you shrink a transaction log file, inactive VLFs are removed from the end of the log file to reduce the log to approximately the target size.

 Shrink a log file (without shrinking database files)

 Index maintenance after shrink